zaxguo/p1-kernel/docs/ssh-proxy.md

 ```
 Explanation: -vv tells ssh to dump its interactions with granger1 on negotiating keys.
 As a reference, my output is [here](granger1-ssh-output.txt).
 At the end of the output, you can see granger1 accepts my key offered from portal.

-**Note to Windows Users**: if you try to invoke **native** ssh-copy-id.exe that comes with Windows (the one you can invoke in PowerShell or CMD, NOT the one in WSL), there may be some caveats.
+**Note to Windows Users**: the native ssh-copy-id.exe (the one you invoke from PowerShell or CMD) was reported to show caveats.
 See [here](https://www.chrisjhart.com/Windows-10-ssh-copy-id/).
-I would say just invoke ssh-copy-id in WSL.
+Not sure if it fixed in newer Windows.
+If no luck, consider manual copy & paste keys.

 ### 2. Save connection info in SSH config